xiangyuan/blog/content/blog/2011/2011-08-23_google-plus-inspired-by-diaspora.rst

-public: yes
-tags: [social media, web design, internet]

 Google Plus – Inspired by Diaspora?
 ===================================

+:tags: social media, web design, internet

 After all the buzz around Google+, one of its competitors, `Diaspora <https://joindiaspora.com/>`_ (free and open source) was